-Lisa Vanderpump Blames Katie And James Kennedy Bad Behavior On Alcohol
+Lisa Vanderpump Blames Katie And James Kennedy’s Bad Behavior On Alcohol

-Many fans of Vanderpump Rules watch the show, and are entertained, but can’t imagine how members of the cast keep returning, and drinking heavily, when they see their behavior after imbibing vast amounts of alcohol.
-Vanderpump Rules has always been the younger, hipper version of Real Housewives for Bravo, but now that the participants are well into their thirties, certain cast members look more like a cautionary tale, or a cry for help, as cast matron, Lisa Vanderpump, blames cast foibles on drink.
+Many fans of Vanderpump Rules watch the show and are entertained, but they can’t imagine how members of the cast keep returning and drinking heavily when they see their behavior after imbibing vast amounts of alcohol.
+Vanderpump Rules has always been the younger, hipper version of Real Housewives for Bravo, but now that the participants are well into their 30s, certain cast members look more like a cautionary tale or a cry for help as cast matron Lisa Vanderpump blames cast foibles on drink.

-Though alcohol is so prevalent on Vanderpump Rules, it should be a cast members, certain people on the cast stick out even more than the rest, as having problems with booze.
-Katie Maloney has been nicknamed by the cast as “Tequila Katie” when she drinks, becomes abusive, and texts other Vanderpump Rules cast mates.
-James Kennedy, whose drinking while working has gotten him booted by Lisa Vanderpump from her restaurants for drinking on the job and fighting (but not removed from the show, because it is good television), has also had legal problems, getting thrown off a flight from Las Vegas to Los Angeles, according to the Inquisitr, for showing up drunk and aggressive with Lala Kent.
+Although alcohol is so prevalent on Vanderpump Rules, certain people on the cast stick out even more than the rest as having problems with booze.
+Katie Maloney has been nicknamed by the cast as “Tequila Katie” when she drinks, becomes abusive, and texts other Vanderpump Rules cast members.
+James Kennedy, who has gotten booted by Lisa Vanderpump from her restaurants for drinking on the job and fighting (but not removed from the show, because it is good television), has also had legal problems.
+He was thrown off a flight from Las Vegas to Los Angeles, according to the Inquisitr, for showing up drunk and getting aggressive with Lala Kent.

 i can't drink tequila without thinking about katie maloney #pumprules pic.twitter.com/rvTOa5s1QN